 It is estimated that the number of people who couldn’t afford a healthy diet in 2020 increased globally, and it is particularly severe in Africa and the Middle East.

 The report highlights that, on the one hand, children in rural settings and poorer households were even more vulnerable to stunting and wasting when their mothers received no formal education.
 On the other hand, children in urban areas and wealthier households were at higher risk of being overweight.
-Nevertheless, it should be noted that progress is being made on exclusive breastfeeding, with nearly 44% of infants under six months worldwide.
+Nevertheless, it should be noted that progress is being made on exclusive breastfeeding, “with globally 44% of infants under 6 months of age were exclusively breastfed” in 2019.